ConnectedSystems/Streamfall.jl/README.md

 > Fowler, K. J. A., Zhang, Z., and Hou, X.: CAMELS-AUS v2: updated hydrometeorological timeseries and landscape attributes for an enlarged set of catchments in Australia, Earth Syst.
 Sci.
 Data Discuss. [preprint], https://doi.org/10.5194/essd-2024-263, in review, 2024.

-Climate data was extracted from the [Long Paddock data silo](https://www.longpaddock.qld.gov.au/silo/)
+Climate data was sourced from the Climate [Change in Australia](https://www.climatechangeinaustralia.gov.au) data service.
+Additional data was extracted from the [Long Paddock data silo](https://www.longpaddock.qld.gov.au/silo/).

 ## Quick start (single node)